tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 And the next thing that had to be done.

-Average.
+My life may sound unusual when reduced to countries, schools, and degrees.

+Living it rarely felt exceptional.

+Most of the time, it felt like uncertainty, adjustment, and doing whatever came next.

-For a long time, that word sounded like a verdict.
+For years, the word *average* sounded like a verdict.

-It sounded like being placed in the middle of a crowd and being told, "This is where you belong."
+It sounded like being placed in the middle of a crowd and told:

+This is where you belong.

 Not bad enough to be dramatic.